DeerHide/jira-toolkit/docs/ARCHITECTURE.md

 ## 🔧 Component Details

 ### Import Pipeline (`import_pipeline/`)
-The heart of the app - a modern, modular pipeline for processing Jira import data:
+The main processing logic - handles validation, fixes, and data transformation:

 - **`processor.py`** - Main orchestrator that handles the entire flow
 - **`models.py`** - Data structures and interfaces for the pipeline